Washna (Playa Vista, California)

-The Los Angeles neighborhood that is now Playa Vista, zip code 90094, was once part of Washna, a vast Gabrielino-Tongva settlement that disappeared with European colonization by the end of the 19th century.
+The Los Angeles neighborhood that is now Playa Vista was once part of Washna, a vast Gabrielino-Tongva settlement that disappeared with European colonization by the end of the 19th century.
 For over 4000 years, the indigenous people of Los Angeles lived on this land, encompassing the Westchester bluffs, the banks of the Ballona Creek and the wetlands stretching out to the Pacific.

 When construction on Playa Vista began in 2004, Saa' angna, one of the largest Tongva burial grounds in Southern California was discovered.

-Members of the tribe were outraged when the developer continued construction, disturbing what was - and still is - a sacred site to the Tongva people.
-According to tribal estimates, the skeletal remains of some 400 people were dug up to accommodate a drainage ditch for the new “live/work/play” complex.
+Tribal members were outraged when the developer continued construction, disturbing this sacred site.
+According to estimates, the remains of some 400 people were dug up to accommodate a drainage ditch for the new “live/work/play” complex.